matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 </div>
 </div>

-This can give your designs a nice touch but I can also annoy if it’s undesirable.
-Grids default auto-placement algorithm can be changed by switching from a “sparse” to a “dense” packing mode using the grid-auto-flow property.
+This can give your designs a nice touch, but it can also annoy.
+Grid's default auto-placement algorithm can be changed by switching from a “sparse” to a “dense” packing mode using the grid-auto-flow property.

 ```css
 .grid {